phusion/passenger/doc/Packaging.txt.md

 # Introduction

+This document describes how packagers can package Phusion Passenger binaries for their operating system.

-Phusion Passenger can be configured in 2 ways, the "originally packaged" configuration and the "natively packaged" configuration.
-Depending on the configuration, Phusion Passenger locates its files (also called _assets_) in a different manner.
+Phusion Passenger can be configured in 2 ways, the "originally packaged" configuration where everything is in the same directory, and the "natively packaged" configuration where files are scattered across the filesystem, e.g. in a FHS-compliant configuration.
+This document describes how you can configure Phusion Passenger to locate its own files when they're scattered across the filesystem.

+Phusion Passenger files are also called _assets_ in this document.

 ## Originally packaged

 This is the configuration you get when you checkout Phusion Passenger from git, when you install Phusion Passenger from a gem or when you extract it from a tarball.
 All the original files are stored in a single directory tree, which we call the _source root_.

-This configuration does not come with any binaries; they have to be compiled by the user.
-Binaries may either be located in the source root, or located in a different location.
-The following rules apply when it comes to looking for binaries and determining where to store compiled binaries:
+The git repository, gems and tarballs do not come with any binaries; they have to be compiled by the user.
+Phusion Passenger looks for binaries in, and (if the user initiates the compilation process) stores binaries in, the following
+directories:

- * It will normally look for binaries in a subdirectory under the source root, and it will store compiled binaries in a subdirectory under the source root.
+ * Normally, binaries are to be located in the `agents` and `libout` subdirectories under the source root.
  * Phusion Passenger Standalone does things a little differently.
-It looks for its binaries in one of these places, whichever first exists:
+Binaries are to be located in one of the following directories, whichever it finds first:

     - `~/.passenger/standalone/<VERSION>/<TYPE-AND-ARCH>` (a)
     - `/var/lib/passenger-standalone/<VERSION-AND-ARCH>` (b)

    If neither directories exist, then Passenger Standalone compiles the binaries and stores them in (b) (when running as root) or in (a).
 It still looks for everything else (like the .rb files) in the source root.

 ## Natively packaged